 Chinese Chequers Board.
-Product development Mark Lewis, Lewis Design London 2017
+Product development by Mark Lewis, Lewis Design London (2017)

-Leather veneered on to board would provide the desired finesse for the finish allowing each stone sphere to rest softly within the indent when stored and as play progressed.
-The folding table made of hard wood with some plated steel components would be topped with leather veneer to the playing surface facilitating the same feel of stone resting in the soft indents during play.
+The folding table, made of hardwood (with some plated steel components), would be topped with leather veneer to the playing surface, facilitating the feel of stone resting in the soft indents during play.